GooborgStudios/CMakeModules/README.md

 ## Want to add a new module?
 The more modules we can provide, the better.
 Feel free to send a pull request to be reviewed.
 Please make sure you:

 - Have thoroughly tested it
 - Follow our own code style (mainly indentation via tabs)
-- Mention the library the module finds if it's a find module
+- Follow the template for a specified module type